Cost Savings, Care, and

 - Stay in front of the camera as long as possible.

-- Plug the equipment into a wall outlet for at least 30 minutes each day.
+- Plug the amplifier (red, metallic device) into a wall outlet for 3 to 4 hours each day.

 - No hair products (e.g., spray, mousse, gel, conditioner).